 Mobile technology has the potential to increase the efficiency and the usage of financial services for the poor.
 Many of these services are, however, traditionally delivered in a group setting.
 Digitization may then disrupt the existing social architecture, leaving its overall effect uncertain.
 Using a randomized experiment in the Philippines, I examine how the introduction of mobile banking in group microfinance affects savings behavior of existing clients and find that the average daily balance and frequency of deposits declined by 20% over two years.

-Fabregas R., Harigaya T., and Kremer, M. 2020.
+Fabregas R., Harigaya T., and Kremer, M. 2022.
 “Digital Agricultural Extension for Development”.
-Forthcoming in Development Engineering.
+In Development Engineering.
 Springer.

 Harigaya T and Karlan D. 2014.
 “Chapter 5.
 Experimental Designs” in The Practical Guide to Impact Assessments of Microinsurance.”
 In The Practical Guide to Impact Assessments of Microinsurance.
 Microinsurance Network.